UiL-OTS-labs/ZEP2-headturn-preference-BOILERPLATE/README.md

 only for the lights; the sound stimuli once started continue until all have been presented.

 The researcher indicates a look start by pressing the `RETURN` key and a look end by pressing the `ESCAPE`.
 This can alternatively be done via the BeexyBox B.

 In this implementation the front and side lights will be presented via three computer monitors.
 Therefore this implementation requires a quad head videocard.

 The familiarization-items presentation order is random.
-The test-items order is pseudorandomized such that there are never more than three of novel-type items (NOVEL) or familiar-type items (FAMIL) that appear in sequence.
+The test-items order is pseudorandomized such that there are never more than two of novel-type items (NOVEL) or familiar-type items (FAMIL) that appear in sequence.

-Output familiarization phase: total looking time.
-Output test phase: looking time.
+Output familiarization phase: looking time, not looking time, number look aways Output test phase:  looking time, not looking time, number look aways

 ## Preview Experiment
 Included in this repository is a preview video of a single run of the experiment.